+VIII.
+This : Minir .
+BUSINESS PRACTICE section deals more with manufacturers and builders office and business practices. mum 6 Points Required 8-1 Products used for home are manufactured within 800 km (1 point for each product - maximum of 5).
+5 1 to 5 Transportation of building materials is a substantial energy use, local manufacture reduces this embodied energy.
+Distances are calculated by road, not as the crow flies.
+Manufacturing or assembly must take place in a plant or factory, not on-site.
+Distance to raw material source is not included.
 8-2 Builder provides Built GreenTM homeowner manual, completed Built GreenTM checklist and educational walkthrough with sale or possession.
 3 8-3 Builders office and show homes purchase a minimum of 50% (1 point) or 100% (2 points) solar, wind or renewable energy.
-1 or 2 Wind energy is a cleaner way to provide energy.
+Wind energy is a cleaner way to provide energy.
 Lower CO2 emissions will benefit the environment.
-8-4 Manufacturers and/or suppliers purchase 50% or more solar, wind or renewable electricity.
+1 or 2 8-4 Manufacturers and/or suppliers purchase 50% or more solar, wind or renewable electricity.
 1 Wind energy is a cleaner way to provide energy.
 Lower CO2 emissions will benefit the environment.
 8-5 Builder has written an environmental policy which defines their commitment (must include an office recycling program and energy efficient lighting).
-A statement of commitment helps to emphasize priority and ultimately define a corporate culture.
-1 1 8-6 Manufacturer and/or supplier has written an environmental policy which defines their commitment (must include an office recycling program and energy efficient lighting).
+1 1 A statement of commitment helps to emphasize priority and ultimately define a corporate culture.
+8-6 Manufacturer and/or supplier has written an environmental policy which defines their commitment (must include an office recycling program and energy efficient lighting).
 (1 point per supplier/manufacturer - maximum of 2 points).
-2 1 or 2 8-7 Builder has written an environmental policy which prioritizes milestones for future net zero housing developments.
+1 or 2 8-7 Builder has written an environmental policy which prioritizes milestones for future net zero housing developments.
 1 8-8 Builders' company vehicles are hybrid or bio-diesel vehicles (1 point per vehicle - maximum of 3 points).
 1 to 3 A commitment to the environment shouldn't stop at construction.
 Using a hybrid vehicle produces lower harmful emissions.
 Diesel construction vehicles converted to bio-diesel reduce fuel consumption by up to 75%.
 8-9 Environmental certification for builders place of business (building, office, etc).
-3 Many commercial buildings have been rated with various energy efficiency standards.
+3 3 Many commercial buildings have been rated with various energy efficiency standards.
 Does your company work within an ENERGY STAR, EnerGuide for Houses (ERS), EnerGuide for New Houses (EGNH), REAP or LEED (or other certification standard) certified office building?
 8-10 Builder agrees to construct and label a minimum of 50% of all homes to the Built GreenTM standard per calendar year.
 (3 points for 50%, 5 points for 100%).
-3 or 5 8-11 Contracted trades and/or suppliers have successfully taken and maintained Built GreenTM Builder Training status (1 point per trade organization, Max 5).
-1 to 5 TOTAL SECTION POINTS 8 TOTAL CHECKLIST DOINTS 4 00 - TOTAL CHECKLIST POINTS UU
+3 or 5 northwest hydraulic consultants

+8-11 Contracted trades and/or suppliers have successfully taken and maintained Built Green[TM] Builder Training status (1 point per trade organization, Max 5).

+TOTAL SECTION POINTS TOTAL CHECKLIST POINTS